krissygroom/pdsnd_github/README.md

 ### Credits
-This is a Udacity project from the Programming for Data Science Nanodegree with 3 data files provided from US bikeshare data cities Washington, New York City, and Chicago.
+This is a Udacity project from the Programming for Data Science Nanodegree with three data files provided from US bikeshare data cities Washington, New York City, and Chicago.